 Durango Economy: Top Industries, Biggest Employers, & Business Opportunities

-Set against the Rocky Mountains, Durango, Colorado is truly a city with wide-open spaces and familiar faces.
+Set against the Rocky Mountains, the city of Durango, Colorado is truly a city with wide-open spaces and familiar faces.
 With a population of about 19,000 people, it is the county seat and largest community of La Plata County.
-This is an estimated growth of more than 2000 people since the 2010 Census.
+This is an estimated growth of more than 2,000 people since the 2010 Census.
 The community was created in 1880 to support mining in nearby San Juan.

 The area contains many historically important landmarks, including the Mesa Verde National Park and the Chimney Rock National Monument.
 There are also a few archeology sites in the area related to the Pueblo people.
 Lovers of ancient cultures can enjoy the Durango Rock Shelters Archeology Site and the Spring Creek Archeological District.

 However, despite the beautiful scenery and rich history, more research is necessary to determine if the community is a fit for relocation.
-For those considering moving to Durango, examining the local economy can often reveal the extent to which an area may be a promising candidate.
+For those considering moving to Durango, examining the local economy and its business opportunities can often reveal the extent to which an area may be a promising candidate.
 Here's what potential new residents should know about Durango's economy.

 La Plata County has experienced about 1.3% growth every year since 2010.
 The area is on track to reach about 85,000 people by 2040.
 That is significant growth from the 2010 levels of 51,000.
 That growth will likely create opportunities for both entrepreneurs and job-seekers.
 However, it is important to match personal skills and backgrounds to the relevant industries.

-About 42% of employees in the county work in the service sector.
-The largest number of private jobs are within the health services industry, with about 3800 positions.
+Most employees—about 42%—of Durango businesses work in the service sector.
+The largest number of private jobs are within the health services industry, with about 3,800 positions.
 These positions comprise about 11% of total jobs and average an income of about $47,000 a year.
 Another 11% of jobs work in retail trade, and another 10% of jobs are in the food service industry.